openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 Customized wizard controls and content can be created using an Advanced Scripting control in a contribution wizard.

 The Advanced Scripting control:
-•  uses JavaScript™, FreeMarker and HTML.
+* uses JavaScript™, FreeMarker and HTML
-•  is shareable, with import and export options.
+* is shareable, with import and export options

 The Advanced Scripting control requires advanced knowledge of scripting languages.